CircuitVerse/CircuitVerseDocs/docs/chapter1/1introduction.md

   {" "}
 </iframe>

 Inspired by Logisim, CircuitVerse is an open-source educational tool for designing and visualizing digital logic circuit simulations in the cloud.
-Users including educators, students, electronic engineers, and hobbyists can play with digital circuit simulations from their browsers for exploring different “what-if” scenarios.
+Users, including educators, students, electronic engineers, and hobbyists, can play with digital circuit simulations from their browsers for exploring different “what-if” scenarios.
 As required, a user can share their creations using unique circuit URLs, or fork different contributions of the CircuitVerse community to yield their curiosity.
 Figure 1 shares a screenshot of a ripple carry adder simulation built using CircuitVerse.

 ![](/img/img_chapter1/1.1.png)